zzoitu/Air-Remover/README.md

 you will also need ffmpeg (required for reading/writing audio files in various formats)

-to install ffmpeg all the files you will need are in bin you just need to add them to your system path to do this
+to install ffmpeg you will need to do download it from the site https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-6.0-essentials_build.zip

+then drag the bin folder to where ever you want then

 go to system on your windows then on the right click Advanced system settings https://imgur.com/kkkwD8A